json-tools/json-value/README.md

 You might need this library if you want to:

-- update json value without writing decoder and encoder
+- update JSON value without writing decoder and encoder
 - render JSON object for debugging purposes

 ## Existing applications